By Thomas Mc

 Alex thought it sounded like a good idea.

-Alex thought that Zadoranis, the Cutahnian Ambassador, looked so very regal with his leonine features and his thick snow white mane.
-This had been the Ambassador's first visit to the headquarters of the Star Legion in thirty-four years and he had insisted on meeting the legendary Alex Rogan in person.
+Alex thought that Zadoranis, the Cutahnian Ambassador, looked so very regal with his strong leonine features and his thick snow white mane.
+This had been the Ambassador's first visit to the headquarters of the Star Legion since the death of Zamiis and Zoria, so many years ago, and he had insisted on meeting the legendary Alex Rogan in person.

-Zadoranis mentioned that his son had served in the Legion and Alex remarked that he had read about the exploits of Zamiis and Zoria.
-They ended up spending the next hour and a half talking about the Ambassador's son and daughter-in-law.
+After the initial introductions, Zadoranis mentioned that his son had served in the Legion.
+Alex nodded and remarked that he had read about the exploits of Zamiis and Zoria.
+That seemed to open the flood-gates and they ended up spending the next hour and a half talking about the Ambassador's son and daughter-in-law.

-As soon as they arrived on Earth, Alex and Maggie stopped first at his mother's trailer park.
+As soon as they arrived on Earth, Alex and Maggie stopped first at the trailer park owned by his mother.
 Stephen and Veronica both cried out in delight as they rushed into their grandmother's waiting arms.
 They spent two days with his mother catching up and seeing the other long time residents of the trailer park.

 After two days Alex and Maggie headed off to New York leaving their children in his mother's care.